DarwinYouTube/RowMinter-Solana-Token-Creator/README.md

 ## Support

-For support, please open an issue on the GitHub repository or contact us at support@rowminter.fun.
+For support, please open an issue on the GitHub repository or contact us at admin@rowminter.fun.

 ## License